xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 6.5.3.2 Remove support for exporting old style MASL system models from `x2m`.
 6.5.3.3 Remove any related support code from BridgePoint.

+"Phase 1" at least is required for [[2.8]](#2.8).
+Consider also completing "phase 2" and "phase 3" at the same time as part of that work.

 ### 7. Design Comments

 x fix refresher